-The Board of Statutory Auditors monitors the Company's compliance with the applicable laws and its Bylaws and has a management control function, being specifically required to verify that: the principles of sound management are being followed; the structure of Company's organization, its system of internal controls and its administrativeaccounting system are adequate and the administrative-accounting system is reliable; the Code is being concretely implemented; the procedure adopted by the Company regarding related- party transactions is being complied with; and the Company provided its subsidiaries adequate instructions regarding the obligation to disclose insider information to the market.
-It also supervises compliance with provisions concerning the non-financial statement.
+The Board of Statutory Auditors monitors the Company's compliance with the applicable laws and its Bylaws and has a management control function, being specifically required to verify that: the principles of sound management are being followed; the structure of Company's organization, its system of internal controls and its administrative-accounting system are adequate and the administrative- accounting system is reliable; the Code is being concretely implemented; the procedure adopted by the Company regarding related-party transactions is being complied with; and the Company provided its subsidiaries adequate instructions regarding the obligation to disclose insider information to the market.
+It also supervises compliance with provisions concerning the Non-Financial Statement.
 It is not responsible for performing an independent statutory audit of the financial statements, a task that, pursuant to law, must be entrusted to an independent auditing firm chosen among those listed in a special register maintained by the Ministry of the Economy and Finances.
 However, it is required to submit to the Shareholders' Meeting a detailed proposal concerning the selection of the Independent Auditors.

 The Board of Statutory Auditors is also required to perform the functions assigned under laws to the Internal Control and Auditing Committee, created by Legislative Decree No. 39 of January 27, 2010 in implementation of a European Union directive concerning independent statutory audits of annual and consolidated financial statements, as most recently amended by Legislative Decree No. 135 of July 17, 2016 on the basis of the requirements laid out in EU Regulation 537/2014.
-Accordingly, in 2017 it was required to monitor the disclosure of financial information; the effectiveness of internal control, internal auditing and risk management systems; the statutory independent auditing of annual and consolidated financial statements and the independence of the Independent Statutory Auditors, authorising from 2017 engagements that are not required, other than the statutory legal audit of the accounts assigned to Edison's auditor.
-In addition, as specified in the section "Internal Control and Risk Management System - Parties Involved - Board of Directors", the Board of Statutory Auditors examines starting from 2017 the content of the "additional" report prepared by that auditor pursuant to art.
-11 of the above-mentioned EU Regulation.
+Accordingly, it monitors the disclosure of financial information; the effectiveness of internal control, internal auditing and risk management systems; the statutory independent auditing of annual and consolidated financial statements and the independence of the Independent Statutory Auditors, since 2017 authorising engagements that are not required, other than the statutory legal audit of the accounts assigned to Edison's auditor and its network.
+In addition, as specified in the section "Internal Control and Risk Management System - Parties Involved - Board of Directors", since the financial statements for the year 2017 the Board of Statutory Auditors has examined the content of the "additional" report prepared by that auditor pursuant to art.
+11 of the above-mentioned regulation and reports on it to the Board of Directors.